GtheSheep/tap-talon-one/README.md

 # tap-talonone

 `tap-talonone` is a Singer tap for TalonOne.
+Based on the [Management API](https://docs.talon.one/management-api)

 Built with the [Meltano Tap SDK](https://sdk.meltano.com) for Singer Taps.